 If the round table top is not very big, you can use it as a beautiful stained glass suncatcher.
 All you need is stained glass paint and some imagination to create a stained glass that can be used as a suncatcher.

-You can either lean it against a fence or against your window to catch the rays of the sun.
-A quick and easy way to repurpose your round glass table top.
+You can lean it against a fence or against your window to catch the sun’s rays—a quick and easy way to repurpose your round glass table top.

-We believe that we have given you some ideas for repurposing your old glass table top.
-With a little bit of creativity, you can always find new uses for your round glass table top and never need to consider recycling it again.
+We have given you some ideas for repurposing your old glass tabletop.
+With some creativity, you can always find new uses for your round glass table top and never need to consider recycling it again.

-If recycling isn’t available in your area, you can always try to repurpose the table top to keep it from going to a landfill.
+If recycling isn’t available in your area, you can always try repurposing the tabletop to keep it from going to a landfill.